Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 CNN-LSTM Hybrid Best of both: local + temporal More hyperparameters General-purpose (recommended)

 For the cobot scenario, the CNN-LSTM hybrid is typically the best starting point.
-Here's a complete implementation with domain adaptation support:
+A complete implementation with domain adaptation support follows:

 class CobotCNNLSTMAutoEncoder(nn.Module):